datacarpentry/image-processing/index.md

 site: sandpaper::sandpaper_site
 ---

-This lesson shows how to use Python and skimage to do basic image processing.
+This lesson shows how to use Python and scikit-image to do basic image processing.

 ::::::::::::::::::::::::::::::::::::::::::  prereq